 Welcome to the Wednesday #TeachECE series.
 Each Wednesday throughout the year, we partner with other Early Childhood professionals to offer you tips, suggestions, and activities designed just for ECE.
 This week’s articles are centered around a BODY theme for use at home or in early childhood classrooms.
 Earlier this month, I had a chance to poll parents, childcare providers, and ECE Educators in our closed FB group (The Preschool Toolbox) about the most important skill they believe preschoolers should have or acquire; hands down, the answer was body self-regulation.
 While each child is different, there is one similarity among all children: improved learning and behavior requires strong body awareness and self-regulation skills.
-Today, we’ll explore how intentional and integrated practices can help your own preschoolers manage emotions, thoughts, and actions.
+Today, we’ll explore how intentional and integrated practices can help your own preschoolers manage BIG emotions, thoughts, and actions.

 5 TIPS for TEACHING SELF REGULATION IN PRESCHOOL